02 Oct How does a car battery work?

 Because a large portion of the battery working has to do with the chemical agents inside of it, environmental factors that would generally affect these chemical agents are also environmental factors that can affect the battery.
 An excellent example of this is temperature.

 When there is cold weather, the car needs to be started and left to run for a little so that the cold does not put a strain on the battery.
 This kind of strain on the battery can weaken the battery and give it a shorter life span than was initially anticipated.
+And could potentially cause your car to break down on the side of the road.

 On the flip side, heat tends to take a more significant toll on the performance and the reserve of the battery.
 Hot weather can cause the liquid inside the battery to evaporate and can also cause additional internal damages.